(Disclosure: Some of the links below may be affiliate links)

 Finally, the path to Financial Freedom will teach you some fundamental and good values.

 The most critical value for FI is Frugality.
 It is challenging to reach FI without being frugal, at least to some degree.
-Some people are going very frugal, and some other people are going relatively frugal only.
+Some people are going very frugal, and others are going relatively frugal only.

 Since you will be investing in your path to FI, you will likely learn some Wisdom through it.
 Investing is something you should do with a lot of thinking without making any rash decisions.
 Your emotions are your worst enemies when you are investing.
 And you should learn from your mistakes.
 For instance, I made a lot of investing mistakes when I started.
 I am now wiser because I learned from these mistakes.

 Another value you will probably learn is that Health is essential.
-If you want to live long and retire healthy, you need to take care of your body.
-You should eat healthily and do not push your body (and your mind) over their limits.
+To live long and retire healthy, you must care for your body.
+You should eat healthily and not push your body (and mind) over their limits.

 In our case, for now, we did not yet change a lot, but through our vegetable garden, we are eating more healthily than before.
 And by preparing our food ourselves most of the time, we have a better diet than fast-food restaurants.
 In 2019, we even devised a small Health Plan to keep healthy for longer.